beerose/blog/content/posts/comments-db-model/post.md

 ![](./1-level.png)

 We can extend the `Comments` table by adding a `parent_id` column to implement this scenario.
-The new column will have a foreign key relation to the Comment's id column.
+The new column will have a foreign key relation to the id column.
 It'll be a many-to-one relation, which means a comment can have multiple comments (replies) that point to it as their parent.

 ![](./schema2.png)